PiranhaCMS/piranha.core.docs/src/02. Basics/01. Building Content/Index.md

 #### Placeholder

 Optional placeholder text.
-The placeholder text is shown for `CheckBoxField`, `DateField`, `NumberField` and `StringField.
+The placeholder text is shown for `CheckBoxField`, `DateField`, `NumberField` and `StringField`.
 For the CheckBox Field the placeholder text is shown as the checkbox **label**.

     [Field(Placeholder = "Please enter your full name")] public StringField Name { get; set; }